 Never opt for a payment method that does not offer any kind of buyer protection.
 Wire transfers and money orders are therefore off the table.
 Once sent, you have no way of getting your money back.
 There’s no way to stop a shady vendor from simply taking your money and not sending you the goods you paid for.
 This is exactly why these methods are preferred by scammers.
 Paying by credit card offers you better protection via consumer rights laws.

 Don’t shop in a hot spot.
 Avoid shopping online in places with unsecure networks or via public hot spots, no matter what type of device you are using.
 Not only can bad guys hijack your shopping session while you’re connected to an unsafe network, they can also drop malicious files onto your system.
 The public computer you’re using in an Internet café may already be malware infected to begin with, too.

 Don’t be a victim.
 To ensure anytime, anywhere online safety, regardless of device, use a security solution that protects you from any and all threats.
 Keeping safe online shopping practices in mind certainly goes a long way.
 However, cybercriminals never rest—using a reliable antivirus security solution is the best way to put your mind at rest when making online purchases.

-For your PC, Titanium Internet Security helps prevent hackers and spyware from stealing credit card numbers, passwords, and other sensitive data, in addition to providing a full suite of anti-malware and privacy protections.
+For your PC, Trend Micro Internet Security helps prevent hackers and spyware from stealing credit card numbers, passwords, and other sensitive data, in addition to providing a full suite of anti-malware and privacy protections.